rexresearch.com

 carrier, inert or active, making the composition especially

-suitable for diagnostic or therapeutic use in vitro, in vivo or ex
+suitable for diagnostic or therapeutic use in vitro, in vivo or

-vivo.
+ex vivo.
 The terms "pharmaceutically acceptable" or

 "pharmacologically acceptable," as used herein, refer to

-compositions that do not substantially produce adverse reactions,
+compositions that do not substantially produce adverse

-e.g., toxic, allergic, or immunological reactions, when
+reactions, e.g., toxic, allergic, or immunological reactions,

-administered to a subject.
+when administered to a subject.

-As used herein, the term "topically" refers to application of the
+As used herein, the term "topically" refers to application of

-line hollow organs or body cavities).
+cells which line hollow organs or body cavities).

 As used herein, the term "pharmaceutically acceptable carrier"